pocpat/Wall-E-page/README.md

-# Listing Website Home Page And Chatbot Integration
+# Listing Website Home Page And Chatbot Integration <br> (Mission 1)
 This project is a prototype for a listing website home page, built using the React.js front-end framework.
 A wireframe example has been provided to guide the design and layout.
 The design was created using Figma, ensuring a visually appealing user interface, and the images were AI rendered for high-quality graphics.

 As an additional feature, a prototype chatbot has been integrated into the application.
 The chatbot serves as a feasibility test and specifically answers questions related to the "Online Auctions" section of the FAQ page.

+This project was developed as part of Full-Stack Development studies, serving as a practical implementation to explore and apply various concepts and technologies.

 ## Design
 The final design of the website can be found on the color branch.
 Initially, a gray version of the website was developed on the gray branch, serving as a testing ground for implementing SASS and experimenting with different styling options.